Predatory debt collectors would be barred from government’s pandemic relief loans under new bill

 In response, a trade group representing debt collectors, however, warned that debt collectors play an essential role in the U.S. economy, employ thousands, and that uncollected debts raise consumer prices.

-“The collections process plays a critical role in a healthy credit ecosystem,” Leah Dempsey, Vice President and Senior Counsel of Federal Advocacy at ACA International, said in a statement.
+“The collections process plays a critical role in a healthy credit ecosystem,” Leah Dempsey, vice president and senior counsel of federal advocacy at ACA International, said in a statement.
 “As such, discriminating against the debt collection industry in the PPP process would harm consumers, the economy, creditors, and thousands of American employees across the country.”